xMannyGamingx/NowPlaying/README.md

 ## Notes

 If you want a solution for macOS, check out [NowPlayingRetreiver](https://github.com/adarhef/NowPlayingRetriever).
-Sadly it can't be used with this widget.
+If you want iTunes support, use the original [repo](https://github.com/adarhef/NowPlaying) for now...

 Only supports OBS 27.2 and onwards.